 Set yourself a goal to tolerate and accept compliments when they are given to you.
 This is important for healthy relationships, allows you to accept your core self and helps in the process of healing from trauma.

 #5 Set realistic expectations

 Another reason for self-esteem failure is that you set the bar so high in the first place.
 If this is the case realise that you are your worst enemy.
 If you set the bar too high you are in line for a fall.

 It is right to set goals and challenges for yourself-but make them realistic.
 Write down the things that challenge you most and then pick a time to address each one.
 Work on the easier ones first or the ones that take the least time.
 Then move onto the more difficult ones.
 If you apply this method to your challenges, you will be surprised at its effectiveness and it’s is a practical way to improve your self-esteem.

 #1 See our supplementary video ‘Fear of Failure’ by clicking on the image below.

 #2 See ‘The Ultimate Self-Esteem Formula’ that can help you put your life back on track.
-Click on image below for details.
+Click here or on the image below for details: